localgovdrupal/docs/docs/src/devs/getting-started/working-with-ddev.md

  - **What type of project is it?
 Such as Drupal, PHP, WordPress, etc.**
  -- *Hit enter to accept default*

-*&nbsp;&nbsp;&nbsp; NB// Normally, DDEV should be able to figure out the answers to all three of these and input them by default, meaning you can just hit ‘enter, enter, enter’ to speed up the initialization, though if really necessary you can overwrite any as you wish.* \
+Normally, DDEV should be able to figure out the answers to all three of these and input them by default, meaning you can just hit ‘enter, enter, enter’ to speed up the initialization, though if really necessary you can overwrite any as you wish.
-*&nbsp;&nbsp;&nbsp; However, as installing LocalGovDrupal itself is done in two parts (the `composer` command above and the `ddev composer/drush` commands below), the eventual docroot and type of the project will not be known to DDEV at this stage as they don’t actually exist yet, so `ddev config` will need to be run again later, as can be seen further down in these instructions.* \
-*&nbsp;&nbsp;&nbsp; While just hitting ‘enter, enter, enter’ is fine both times, you may notice this first time through that the defaults DDEV sets seem wrong, as it will choose the current directory for the docroot and a standard PHP project for the type.
-This is perfectly fine (and in fact is best left alone), so long as the second time through running `ddev config` below you ensure that docroot is entered as ‘web’ and that the project type corresponds to the latest major version of Drupal (at the time of writing, Drupal 9, so in this case, ‘drupal9’ would be entered) – by the point of that second running of `ddev config`, DDEV should automatically recognize these as new defaults, meaning hitting ‘enter, enter, enter’ is fine again then.*

 Once DDEV has initialized, it may be that you want to run `ddev auth ssh` in order to configure SSH access inside the DDEV container (for example, to connect the project to online repositories that require such access).

 At this stage you’re ready to finish installing LocalGov Drupal: